Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: script that adds execute permission to the owner of the file hello
 6-multiple_permissions: a script that adds execute permission to the owner and the group owner
 7-everybody: a script that adds execution permission to the owner, the group owner and other uses to the file hello
+8-James_Bond: A script sets the permission to the file hello as follows